armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

   endpoints:
   - interval: 10s
     path: "/api/v1/aop-prometheus"
-    # if Prometheus returns the error "http: server gave HTTP response to HTTPS client" then
+    # If Prometheus returns the error "http: server gave HTTP response to HTTPS client" then
     # replace scheme with targetPort:
     # Note that "port" is string only. "targetPort" is integer or string.
-    # targetPort: 8084
+    # For example, targetPort: 8084
     scheme: "https"
     tlsConfig:
       insecureSkipVerify: true